 Around her, the river roiled,

-Its turbulence bubbled like boiled;
+Its turbulence bubbled like

 A muffled plaint might've come,

-From within the blanket inside,
+From within the blanket,

-As she gripped with tooth and gum
+As she held it fast with tooth and gum

 Bite hard, O mother, bite!